 The best time to create a capsule for your kiddos actually need new clothes, either when the seasons change or when they’re about to go up a size.
 Both seem to happen every three months these days #amiright, mamas?
 Shop early in the season for the best selection and size options.

-3. Find 1-2 brands that fit your kids, your style, and your budget.
+2. Find 1-2 brands that fit your kids, budget, and style.

 Kids clothing varies dramatically between brands: sizes, cut, but also color palettes.
 Buying from one brand means consistent sizing and colors that work together.